sboez/New-Scene/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/sboez/New-Scene)

-This is how my all Three.js projects begins.
+This repo was made for my own Three.js projects, this is how they begins, with a simple scene.

 # New with Three.js ?